 Who is DevOps Institute?

-DevOps Institute is a global learning community that empowers the people who power IT – helping them develop both the professional and personal expertise to make the most of DevOps in both their business and their career.
+DevOps Institute is a global learning community that empowers the people who power IT – helping them develop professional and personal expertise to make the most of DevOps in business and in their careers.

-Focused exclusively on all things DevOps and digital transformation, it offers IT professionals – at all levels – deep practical knowledge, a welcoming network of industry leaders, respected certification programs, and insider events.
+Focused exclusively on all things DevOps and digital transformation, DevOps Institute offers IT professionals – at all levels – deep practical knowledge, a welcoming network of industry leaders, respected certification programs, and insider events.

 Today, the IT community recognizes DevOps Institute as a human-focused certification authority.
 However, when DevOps Institute launched its certification matrix into the emerging and rapidly evolving DevOps industry in 2015, certifications were generally viewed as unnecessary.